digorbi/anki-automation/README.md

 denken <span style="color:blue;">an</span> <span style="color:red;">Akk.</span>

 Use the same structure every time.
 Keep sentences simple and useful for A2–B1 level.

+Use different colors to highlite cases in a grammar hint line: Accusative - red, Dative - green, Genitive - yellow.
 ```